istio/istio.io/_docs/concepts/mixer.md

 from the request to form the total set of attributes for the operation.

 - **Resolution**.
 The second phase is to evaluate the set of attributes to determine the effective configuration to apply for the request.
-See *TBD* for information on how resolution works.
+See [here](./mixer-config.html#resolution) for information on how resolution works.
 The effective configuration determines the set of aspects and descriptors available to handle the request in the subsequent phases.